shaunpatterson/TooTabTooFurious/README.md

    - Open Chrome and navigate to `chrome://extensions/`
    - Enable "Developer mode" toggle in the top right
    - Click "Load unpacked"
-   - Select the TooTabTooFurious directory
+   - Select the TooTabbedTooFurious directory
    - The extension icon will appear in your toolbar

 4. **Pin the Extension** (recommended):
    - Click the puzzle piece icon in Chrome toolbar
-   - Click the pin icon next to "TooTabTooFurious"
+   - Click the pin icon next to "TooTabbedTooFurious"

 ## Usage

 ### Quick Start
-1. Click the TooTabTooFurious icon in your toolbar
+1. Click the TooTabbedTooFurious icon in your toolbar
 2. Click "Organize Tabs Now" to instantly group all open tabs
 3. Enable "Auto Mode" to automatically organize new tabs as you browse